 Two more years of dicking around with the MAF style Ford copperhead ECU and I just cant make it run right.
 I know, I’ll throw Holley Performance EFI at it!
-I remove my adapter from the intake and put my holley stuff on.
+I removed my Ford throttle body to 4150 adapter from the intake and put my holley stuff on.
 VROOM.
 So stoked at this point.
 It actually moves, and now its time for the dyno after 2 years!
 So I strap it to the dyno and get ready for the tuning runs the next day.
-It starts skipping.
+The next morning, it starts skipping.
 Just start it up and misfires like hell.
 Well, turns out a piece of my Holley intake broke off and fell into the engine.
 Bent valves, whole thing.
 Go straight to jail, do not pass GO, do not collect $200.

 Now its mid March 2019.

-I left the thing sitting for a month as punishment, but finally took the engine back out and got my hands on that little bastard.
-The little piece of metal marred up piston and a couple bent valves, so it was time to do some freshening on some things I neglected on the first go round.
+I left the thing sitting for a month as punishment.
+Left it strapped right to the dyno.
+Finally Alex and I took the engine back out and I got my hands on that little bastard.
+The little piece of aluminum marred up the piston and bent a couple valves, so it was time to do some freshening on some things I neglected on the first go round.
 Chad, our machinist, put all the pieces back together for me.
 What I don’t have pictures of is Scott Roth and I trying to fish the piece back out through the intake like everything was going to be fine.
 It was a couple hours we’ll never get back.

 Beginning of May 2019.

-The Suburban needed a new intake setup and I had already chopped up a front entry Holley sheet metal manifold and it was time for a better looking solution.
-So, a flange from Holley came in the mail and I got the old buzz box out and went to town.
+The Suburban needed a new intake setup that didnt look like a choo choo train, and I had already chopped up a front entry Holley sheet metal manifold to make that previously mentioned adapter.
+It was time for a better looking solution.
+So, a High Ram flange from Holley came in the mail so I got the old buzz box out and went to town.
 One problem.
 There is no O-ring groove in those flanges you can buy.
-Thats when a friend like Scott, and his fabrication skills bailed my ass out.
+Thats when a friend like Scott, and his Haas CNC mill bailed my ass out.
 We did some programming and clamping, and just like that I had a flat flange with a groove in it.
-Hi-Ram top here I come!
+High Ram top here I come!